Victory

 source) predicts victory.
 The ancient Babylonians had considered eclipses to

-be evil omens directed at their kings, and hundreds of years before Alexander's
+be evil omens directed at their kings, so hundreds of years before Alexander's

 time they developed the astronomical technique to predict these solar events.